-Welcome to Every Buddies Puzzles at KidPuzzles.com!
-We are Marvin and Margaret Jack.
+Welcome to KidPuzzles.com!
+We are Marvin and Margaret.
 We live in Corvallis, Oregon and we personally design and make every wooden puzzle on our site!
 Yeah...We know it's hard to believe, but it's true!
 We love our life.
 Sometimes it can be hard working for yourself, but there are a lot of things we like about it, too.
 We love where we live.
-We feel lucky to have two great kids, our wonderful families and the friends we have.
+We feel lucky to have our wonderful families and terrific friends.
 We like to ride our bikes and go for walks along the river.
 We cross-country ski in the winter and make frequent trips to the ocean year round.
 We sell our kid's puzzles primarily at Art Fairs throughout the Western United States, so traveling is a big part of our yearly experience too!

 We love getting to know our customers!
 They come from all walks of life, but all have one thing in common: an unwavering dedication to children in their lives.
 They know that the "puzzle-making stage" is a unique time in their child's life and take advantage of it with a passion.
 We love how connected our customers seem to be with their children!

 We try as much as we can to give back to organizations who helped us out when we were a young growing family.
 Over the years, we have been able to donate 677 puzzles valued at over $17,400 to a local organization providing necessities (puzzles included!) for low-income families in our area.
 We were happy to do this because we used their services when we were a young family in need of help!
 Their Name is "Vina Moses".
 We think they are a wonderful organization.
 If you would like to read an article about what they do every year at the Holiday time, here is a link to an article written on December 20, 2012.